Quick Summary :-

 Analogy

-Communication Protocols & Elevators HTTP/REST are the standardised communication protocols, and elevator systems, between different departments.
+Communication Protocols & Elevators HTTP/REST are the standardized communication protocols, and elevator systems, between different departments.
 The API-first success of Stripe shows how well thought-out direct REST APIs make for force multipliers, driving a very healthy ecosystem surrounding the product.

 How to acquire: